skiano/memory/README.md

 ## Rules

 * All cards begin face down.
-* The player turns one card face up, and then a second.
+* The player turns one card at a time face up,
+  * If they match, but the set is incomplete, they stay face up on the table
-  * If they match, the pair is removed from the game.
+  * If they match and the set is complete, the set is removed from the game.
-  * If they do not match, both cards turn back over.
+  * If they do not match, all cards turn back over.
-* The game ends when the player finds all matching pairs.
+* The game ends when the player finds all matching sets.

 ## Game Modes